Benjamin Woodring's practice focuses on complex civil litigation, white collar matters, and appellate litigation.

 Prior to law school, Mr. Woodring received his Ph.D. in English from Harvard University.

-Mr. Woodring currently serves as Vice-Chair of the American Bar Association’s Young Lawyers Division Litigation Committee and associate editor of The Young Lawyer (TYL) magazine.
+Mr. Woodring currently serves as Chair of the American Bar Association’s Young Lawyers Division Litigation Committee.

 - Represent trust beneficiary in objections to accounting proceeding against trustee

-- Represent claimant in investor-state arbitration regarding tunneling projects in Azerbaijan
+- Represent claimant in investor-state arbitration against a CIS State

 - Represent global financial institutions and investors pursuing multiple residential mortgage-backed securities suits against mortgage originators and other responsible parties